harrispopgen/mutyper/paper/paper.md

 Ancestral genomes can be specified by various means.
 The ancestral FASTA sequence provided by the 1000 Genomes Project [@1000_Genomes_Project_Consortium2015-ek] was estimated from a multi-species alignment using `ortheus` [@Paten2008-ny].
 In such a case, the ancestral FASTA can be passed to mutyper directly.
-Alternatively, `mutyper` can estimate ancestral states by polarizing SNPs using an outgroup genome aligned to the reference (e.g. the chimp genome liftover to the human genome).
+Alternatively, `mutyper` can estimate ancestral states by polarizing SNPs using an outgroup genome aligned to the reference (e.g. the chimp genome liftover to the human reference genome).

 The user may specify the $k$-mer context size desired (e.g. $k=3$ for triplet mutation types).
 As in previous work, mutation type annotations are, by default, collapsed by reverse complementation such that the ancestral state is either `A` or `C`.
-Alternatively, a BED file can be supplied to define the strand orientation for nucleotide context at each site (e.g. based on direction of replication or transcription).
+Alternatively, a BED file can be supplied to define the strand orientation for nucleotide context at each site (e.g. according to direction of replication or transcription).

 In addition to this core functionality, the CLI includes several other subcommands that summarize mutation-type-annotated SNP data piped from the core command described above.
 Individual- and population-level mutation spectra and sample frequency spectra are streamed to `stdout` in tab-separated form, and can be used to characterize modern mutation spectrum variation, and infer its evolutionary history.

 ## Python API

-The `mutyper` Python API enables one to perform the functions above in an interactive notebook session, or to implement custom analyses of mutation type data by interfacing with the strong ecosystem of scientific computing packages available in Python.
+The `mutyper` Python API exposes the functions above in an interactive notebook session to implement custom analyses of mutation type data by interfacing with the strong ecosystem of scientific computing packages available in Python.
 For example, dimensionality reduction (such as principal components analysis or non-negative matrix factorization) is often used to summarize mutation spectra, and the `scikit-learn` package [@scikit-learn] can be used in conjunction with the `mutyper` API for this purpose.
 The `mutyper` API produces mutation spectra or sample frequency spectrum matrices as `pandas` data frames [@mckinney-proc-scipy-2010], which can be easily manipulated, visualized, and analyzed with standard python scientific computing packages.